 Graduate Certificate (Post-Master’s) in Advanced Practice Registered Nursing (APRN) – Family Nurse Practitioner

-This post-master’s online certificate in Advanced Practice Registered Nursing (APRN) with a concentration in Family Nurse Practitioner (FNP) is designed to offer expert preparation for those who have completed a graduate nursing degree (such as MSN or DNP) to sit for national certification and become eligible for their APRN licensure.
+This post-master’s online certificate in Advanced Practice Registered Nursing (APRN) with a concentration in Family Nurse Practitioner (FNP) is designed to offer expert preparation for those who have completed a graduate nursing degree (such as MSN or DNP) to become eligible to sit for additional APRN licensure.
 With this FNP concentration, you can learn to use and educate others on advanced clinical judgment and practice to evaluate, diagnose and manage a care plan for individuals and families.

-• Be mentored by faculty who hold the highest degrees in their field.
-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+- Be mentored by faculty who hold the highest degrees in their field.
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2025).

 Please complete the Request Information form on this page to learn more about this program.